OllieJones/fast-woo-order-lookup/readme.txt

 Upon activation this plugin runs a background process to create a special-purpose index table, a table of trigrams, to speed up that search.
 Then it uses those trigrams to search for orders.

 The downside: the trigram table takes database space and takes time to generate.

+The orders page itself contains a very slow query (to be fixed in Woocommerce 9.0.0) to look up meta_keys.
+This fixes that query's performance too.

 Thanks to Jetbrains for the use of their software development tools, especially [PhpStorm](https://www.jetbrains.com/phpstorm/).
 It's hard to imagine how a plugin like this one could be developed without PhpStorm's tools for exploring epic code bases like WordPress's.